fabsenet/blog_en/source/_posts/2013/01-24-self-commenting-code-a-sample.md

 author: Fabian Wetzel
 ---

 I stumbled upon a piece of code in a Codeproject article.
-Tthe download contains 1000s of lines of code and I am not going to link to it here but it is this piece of code I saw:
+The download contains 1000s of lines of code and I am not going to link to it here but it is this piece of code I saw:
 <pre class="csharpcode"><span class="kwrd">if</span> (<span class="kwrd">string</span>.Compare(metadataLocation, <span class="str">"remote"</span>, <span class="kwrd">true</span>) == 0)
 {
     metadata = cloudBlob.Metadata;